greenhas/spg_website/content/Communities/2022-03-28-Headline-is.md

 ---
 date: 2022-03-28T12:17:39-04:00
-title: "linkblog: my thoughts on 'Women are splitting off from Reddit’s preppers sub.'"
+title: "🔗linkblog: my thoughts on 'Women are splitting off from Reddit’s preppers sub.'"
 tags: ["link","Communities","social media","reddit"]
 ---
 This is a fascinating article on prepper communities on reddit.
 Great example of the importance of a gender lens.